AetherRadio/awesome-x6100/README.md

 - [WSPR tools for the X6100](https://github.com/sstjohn/x6100-wspr) - Make the
   X6100 a capable WSPR receiver.
 - [X6100 Armbian](https://github.com/Links2004/x6100-armbian) - A project to
   make Armbian available on the X6100.
+The project provides an OS pre-loaded with ham-radio-related tools, like WSJT-X.

 ## Frontend application tools